Millers River water or watershed scenery in Massachusetts

 Best flows

-Use RiverReports and USGS Erving flow as the mainstem reference.
-Trout fishing is best when flows are stable and cool; lower-river bass plans tolerate warmer summer conditions better.
+Use RiverReports and USGS Erving flow as the main river reference.
+Trout fishing is best when flows are stable and cool.
+Lower-river bass plans tolerate warmer summer conditions better.

 Skip trout fishing during warm afternoon water, avoid pushy ledge flows after rain, and do not fish a catch-and-release section until the current MassWildlife boundary is clear.